Tex (film): Critical response

-On review aggregator Rotten Tomatoes, Tex holds an approval rating of 85% based on 13 reviews, with an average rating of 6.8/10.
-Janet Maslin of The New York Times lauded the picture as "an utterly disarming, believable portrait of a small-town adolescent" that "captures Miss Hinton's novel perfectly" and that would "make a star out of Matt Dillon" and "forever alter the way moviegoers think about Walt Disney pictures."
+Janet Maslin of The New York Times lauded Tex as "an utterly disarming, believable portrait of a small-town adolescent" that "captures Miss Hinton's novel perfectly" and that would "make a star out of Matt Dillon" and "forever alter the way moviegoers think about Walt Disney pictures."
+Maslin concluded her review by stating, "This is a film that accomplishes everything that it attempts, and does so expertly.
+On its own terms, it is a success through and through."

 Roger Ebert gave the film 4 stars out of 4 and noted that Hunter and Haas, as in their previous writing effort, the 1979 film Over the Edge, were "still remembering what it's like to be young, still getting the dialogue and the attitudes, the hang-ups and the dreams, exactly right."
 David Sterritt of The Christian Science Monitor called it "probably the best picture turned out by the Disney studio since the heyday of the legendary Walt himself."
 On the other hand, Variety wrote that "writers Charlie Haas and Tim Hunter (latter making his directing debut) seem intent on incorporating every conceivable adolescent and adult trauma into their script [from the novel by S.E.
 Hinton], thus leaving the film with a very overdone, contrived feeling."

 Accolades

 Home video release

-Tex was released on VHS in 1983 by Walt Disney Home Video.
+Tex was released by Walt Disney Home Video through VHS on April 18, 1983.

 The film was released on DVD by Walt Disney Home Entertainment on September 7, 2004.